laravel/docs/database-testing.md

 <a name="creating-models"></a>
 ### Creating Models

-Once you have defined your factories, you may use the static `factory` method provided by the `HasFactory` trait on your Eloquent models to instantiate a factory instance for that model.
+Once you have defined your factories, you may use the static `factory` method provided by the `HasFactory` trait on your Eloquent models in order to instantiate a factory instance for that model.
 Let's take a look at a few examples of creating models.
-First, we'll use the `make` method to create models but not save them to the database:
+First, we'll use the `make` method to create models without persisting them to the database:

     use App\Models\User;